 See why our welcoming nature, world-class experiences and LGBTQ+ celebrations — including Gay Days and related events — continue to make Orlando a top destination for everyone.

 We’ve said it before, and we’ll say it again: Orlando is the sort of destination where everyone is welcome!
-In fact, it could be argued that Orlando’s popularity among LGBTQ+ travelers has as much to do with our open, inclusive nature as our theme parks and attractions, dining, nightlife, shopping, arts and culture, outdoor adventures, and other world-class experiences.
+In fact, it could be argued that Orlando’s popularity among LGBTQ+ travelers has as much to do with our open, inclusive nature as our theme parks and attractions, dining, nightlife, shopping, arts and culture, outdoor adventures, and other world-class experiences — all of which you can enjoy with confidence thanks to enhanced health and safety measures designed to protect you while you play.

 With our unique blend of unforgettable adventures and vibrant, contemporary nightlife, it’s no wonder that Orlando earned the first-ever “City of the Year” designation from GayCities.com.
 We also earned a perfect score from the Human Rights Campaign’s Municipal Equality Index, which measures the LGBTQ+ inclusiveness of cities’ laws, policies and services.
 Read on to see what else we have in store for you, including several high-profile LGBTQ+ events such as Gay Days Orlando, and why you’ll want to make us part of your vacation travel plans!